kbrose/vsc-python-indent/README.md

     else:
         |

-# Or even worse more nested
+# Or even more nested

 if True:
     if True:
         if True:
             pass
     else:|
-# still do NOT dedent
+# and when you press enter, still do NOT dedent
 if True:
     if True:
         if True: